-While the definition of Biointensive No-till continues to evolve and shift, it refers to a way of farm management that follows a set of core principles including: 1) minimizing soil disturbance, 2) maximizing density of plantings in space and time, 3) promoting holistic management that increases biological activity (fungi, bacteria, invertebrae), and 4) maximizing on-farm biodiversity.
+While the definition of Biointensive No-till continues to evolve and shift, it refers to a way of farm management that follows a set of core principles including: 1) minimizing soil disturbance, 2) maximizing density of plantings in space and time, 3) maximizing on-farm biodiversity, and 4) farm with a soil conservation ethos to increase adaptive capacity to environmental and socioeconomic challenges.
 The experience of many farmers that have undertaken biointensive no-till systems at a small scale have demonstrated that these systems can be profitable while achieving a wide range of benefits including:

 - Increase in organic matter